 BMW 540i 2017 review

 BMW 5 Series 2017 review

 BMW 5 Series Models Price and Specs

 The price range for the BMW 5 Series varies based on the trim level you choose.
+Starting at $102,400 and going to $157,900 for the latest year the model was manufactured.
 The model range is available in the following body types starting from the engine/transmission specs shown below.

 |Year||Body Type||Specs||Price from||Price to|

 |2020||Wagon||2.0L, Diesel, 8 SP AUTO||—||$106,590|

 |2020||Sedan||2.0L, PULP, 8 SP AUTO||$57,100||$151,140|

 |2018||Wagon||2.0L, Diesel, 8 SP AUTO||$44,200||$84,480|